VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 Query: `yhat`
 ![Yhat](guide-vmanomaly-yhat.png "yhat")

 <br>Here we are using one particular set of metrics for visualization.
 Check out the difference between model prediction and actual values.
 If values are very different from prediction, it can be considered as anomalous.
 ### Lower and upper boundaries that model predicted.
 Queries: `yhat_lower` and `yhat_upper`
 ![Yhat_lower and upper](guide-vmanomaly-yhat-lower-upper.png "_lower and _upper")
 Boundaries of 'normal' metric values according to model inference.
 ### Alerting
 On the page `http://localhost:8880/vmalert/groups` you can find our configured Alerting rule:

 ![alerting_rule](guide-vmanomaly-alert-rule.png "alert rule")

-According to the rule configured for VmAlert we will see Alert when anomaly score exceed 1.
+According to the rule configured for vmalert we will see Alert when anomaly score exceed 1.
 You will see an alert on Alert tab. `http://localhost:8880/vmalert/alerts`
 ![alerts](guide-vmanomaly-alerts-firing.png "alerts firing")
 ## Conclusion
 Now we know how to set up Victoria Metric Anomaly Detection tool and use it together with vmalert.
-We also discovered core VmAnomaly generated metrics and behaviour.
+We also discovered core vmanomaly generated metrics and behaviour.